dan2995/Testing-Task/readme.md

 -> To run the tests (should be run in the location where the RegistrationPage_test.js is found): codeceptjs run --reporter mocha-junit-reporter
 -> To run allure report (make sure you have xml report in './output' - should have been generated by the previous step): allure serve /path/to/project/output/

+In case one would like to test this out using his/her own JSON file, please create a valid JSON file with extension .json in './testData' folder and use the file from the test scenario, referring to it by path.

-Important Note: It is important to note that a strange behaviour was noted in the UI with the 'Date of Birth Day' dropdown and the 'City of Birth' field.
-As illustrated in the gif provided (bug2.gif - in the zip file), the test selects a day of date of birth and somehow this value vanishes but the 'green tick' is still shown on screen meaning that the validation was done but then something happens and value no longer appears but 'Day' is shown instead.
-Moreover, for 'City of Birth', the test types the value in the field but then it vanishes and an error "City of Birth is required" is shown.
-This might be a possible bug in the frontend of the application.
+Important Note: It is very important to note that a strange behaviour was noted in the UI with the 'Date of Birth Day' dropdown and the 'City of Birth' fields
+(illustrated in strange_behaviour_1.gif & strange_behaviour_2.gif provided in this zip file and explained in the 'The files found in this ZIP file - explained' section).
+These might be potential bugs in the frontend of the application.
 Manually, I did not manage to replicate this but it seems that this only happens when the system is being used fast enough.
-This was replicated numerous time through automated tests [both on test & prod systems].
-Due to this possible bug, tests sometimes fail since registration is not successful.
+This was replicated numerous times through automated tests [both on test & prod systems].
+Due to these possible bugs, tests sometimes fail since registration is not successful.

 References: